geocam/mapsetjson/mapsetjson-0.1.rst

  * The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in `IETF RFC 2119`_.

  * JavaScript Object Notation (JSON), and the terms object, name, value, array, and number, are defined in `IETF RTC 4627`_.
+   MapSetJSON documents have the standard JSON MIME type, "application/json".

 .. _IETF RFC 2119: http://www.ietf.org/rfc/rfc2119.txt
 .. _IETF RTC 4627: http://www.ietf.org/rfc/rfc4627.txt